 Mixed martial arts - mma, sometimes known as no holds barred - nhb, or ultimate fighting championship - ufc, is a mixture of martial arts.

-These are terms used to describe the use of striking, grappling and submission techniques in a sports ring or cage, where fighters can submit or knock out their opponents to win a contest.
+These are terms used to describe striking, grappling & submission techniques in a sports ring or cage, where fighters can submit or knock out their opponents to win a contest.

 For thousands of years, martial arts were shrouded in mystery.
 Secrets were jealously guarded, while claims were made of lethal techniques and special powers.